ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -
 ```
 > The command downloads a gpg signature from <mark>https://packages.cloud.google.com/apt/doc/apt-key.gpg</mark> which is then piped to <mark>sudo apt-key add -</mark> (the - mean "read from standard input") which adds the key to the list of known apt keys.
->

 ```
 echo "deb https://apt.kubernetes.io/ kubernetes-xenial main" | sudo tee -a /etc/apt/sources.list.d/kubernetes.list
 ```
 > The command prints out the line describing the relevant repository and this is piped to <mark>sudo tee</mark> as a way of writing to <mark>/etc/apt/sources.list.d/kubernetes.list</mark>.
->

-Here are few resources and steps to get you started:

-You'll learn how to:

-1. Create a kubernetes cluster
-2. Deploy an app:
-3. Explorer your app: